beakerbrowser/webdb/README.md

  - `name` String.
 Defaults to `'webdb'`.
 If run in the browser, this will be the name of the IndexedDB instance.
 If run in NodeJS, this will be the path of the LevelDB folder.

+Create a new `WebDB` instance.
+The given `name` will control where the indexes are saved.
+You can specify different names to run multiple WebDB instances at once.

 ### WebDB.delete([name])

 ```js